ultralytics/ultralytics/docs/en/integrations/albumentations.md

 ### Blur

 The Blur transformation in Albumentations applies a simple blur effect to the image by averaging pixel values within a small square area, or kernel.
-This is done using OpenCV's `cv2.blur` function, which helps reduce noise in the image, though it also slightly reduces image details.
+This is done using OpenCV `cv2.blur` function, which helps reduce noise in the image, though it also slightly reduces image details.

 Here are the parameters and values used in this integration: